luisschwab/luisschwab.net/posts/summer-of-bitcoin-2024.md

 - https://github.com/rust-bitcoin/rust-bitcoincore-rpc/pull/366

 # Context
 Summer of Bitcoin is "a global, online summer internship program focused on introducing university students to bitcoin open-source development and design."
-It pairs project mentors and interns to work on FOSS projects during summer.
+It pairs project mentors and interns to work on Bitcoin FOSS projects.

 Bitcoin Dev Kit is a project focused on building a concise set of tools & libraries to be used in cross platform Bitcoin wallets.
 "The `bdk` libraries aim to provide well engineered and reviewed components for Bitcoin based applications.
 It is built upon the excellent [`rust-bitcoin`](https://github.com/rust-bitcoin/rust-bitcoin) and [`rust-miniscript`](https://github.com/rust-bitcoin/rust-miniscript) crates."